pip-services/pip-services-docs/content/en/net/grpc/clients/grpc_client.md

 ### Description

-The GrpcClient class allows you to create clients that call remote endpoints using the GRPC protocol.
+The GrpcClient class allows you to create clients that call remote endpoints using the gRPC protocol.

 #### Configuration parameters